-Putting you in the shoes of one of the camp counsellors who has to defend the camp from Jason Voorhees, players had to check various cabins for clues and weapons all the while making sure the defenceless kids were still breathing.
-Jason would then appear randomly, forcing players to try and defeat this purple jumpsuit wearing killer, which is brutally tough.
+Putting you in the shoes of one of the camp counsellors who have to defend the camp from Jason Voorhees, players had to check various cabins for clues and weapons all the while making sure the defenceless kids were still breathing.
+Jason would then appear randomly, forcing players to try and defeat this purple jumpsuit-wearing killer, which is brutally tough.

 Also, there is an endless number of zombies, wolves and crows trying to make life even more difficult for you.

 In the end, I remember just deciding to leave the kids to their fates and turn off the game.